MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-new-environment.md

 Watch the [step-by-step video](https://go.microsoft.com/fwlink/?linkid=2079331), or follow the steps below.

-1. Go to [https://admin.powerapps.com](https://admin.powerapps.com) in your browser to open the PowerApps Admin center and log-in using your work or school account.
+1. Go to [https://admin.powerapps.com](https://admin.powerapps.com) and sign in using your work or school account.

 2. Select **New environment** to open the New environment dialog.

-    Specify a unique name for the environment, select *United States* as the region, and the environment type.
+    Specify a unique name for the environment, select **United States** as the region, and the environment type.
 Then select **Create environment**.

     ![Create environment](media/create-environment.png)